Wang Enmao

-Wang Enmao (王恩茂; May 19, 1913 – April 12, 2001) was a People's Liberation Army lieutenant general and a People's Republic of China politician.
+Wang Enmao (王恩茂; May 19, 1913 – April 12, 2001) was a Chinese politician and a lieutenant general of the People's Liberation Army.
 He was born in Yongxin County, Jiangxi Province.
 He was twice Chinese Communist Party Committee Secretary of Xinjiang.
 He was Chinese Communist Party Committee Secretary and governor of Jilin.

 Biography

 First Nationalist-Communist Civil War

 Wang Enmao was born on May 19, 1913, in Yongxin County, Jiangxi Province, China.
 He became involved in the revolution in 1928 in Yongxin County, Xianggan Revolutionary Base, and affiliated with the Chinese Communist Party in 1930.
 In 1932, he assumed the role of Minister of Culture for the Yongxin County Soviet Government and the Secretary General of the CCP Yongxin County Party Committee, followed by his appointment as Secretary General of the CCP Xianggan Provincial Committee in 1933.
 In 1934, he participated in the Long March with the Sixth Red Army Regiment of the Chinese Workers and Peasants Red Army, originating from the Xianggan Revolutionary Base, and held the position of Secretary General of the Political Department of the Sixth Red Army Regiment.
 In 1934, he joined the Sixth Red Army of the Chinese Workers' and Peasants' Red Army on the Long March from the Xianggan Revolutionary Base, serving as the secretary-general of its Political Department.
 In 1935, he participated in the establishment of the Sichuan-Yunnan-Guizhou Revolutionary Base and held the position of secretary-general of the Sichuan-Yunnan-Guizhou Provincial Party Committee.